qtnc/swan/docs/stdlib.md

 - Constructor: Random([seed]): construct a pseudo-random number generator with a given seed number, or use any system-dependent method of obtaining seed if seed is omited
 - normal(mu=0, sigma=1): generates a number according to normal/gaussian distribution with mean mu and deviation sigma.
 The generated number has ~65% chance to be between mu-sigma and mu+sigma, ~90% between mu -2sigma and mu +2sigma, and ~96% between mu -3sigma and mu +3sigma.
 There is no bounds, so a number as big as mu + 100sigma may be generated, though with an extremely low probability.
+- reset(seed): reset this random number generator to the seed provided
 ## Set: is Iterable
 A Set is a collection of items, in principle all of the same type (although nothing is enforced), where order has no importance and where any item may only be present once.
 Another characteristic of sets beside the uniqueness of held objects is their ability to make set opations: union, intersection, difference and symetric difference